overlay-market/test-migration-challenge/README.md

 ## Instructions

-- Fork this respository and set it to Private
+- Clone this respository and set it to Private
 - Invite `TomasCImach` as Collaborator

 ### Test migration task